How to Configure Unattended Upgrades on Debian 12/11/10

 Unattended-Upgrade::Allow-downgrade "true";

 Please remember that enabling downgrades can be risky and cause system instability or expose security vulnerabilities.
-It is advised to only use this option when needed and to thoroughly assess potential risks.
+It is advised only to use this option when needed and to assess potential risks thoroughly.

 To schedule automatic unattended upgrades on your Debian system, you can use a cron job.
 Cron is a time-based job scheduler in Linux that allows you to run commands or scripts automatically at specified times or intervals.